Ashiish-Agarwal/Ashiish-Agarwal/README.md

 I'm **actively looking for work** — full-time, part-time, freelance, or contract.

-If you need someone who can **build the frontend, wire up the backend, and deploy it on a Linux server** — that's me.
+If you need someone who can **build the frontend, wire up the backend** — that's me.

 📧 **aviinashagarwal@gmail.com** · 🌐 [laxybio.app](https://laxybio.vercel.app/Aviinashagarwal)